 If the parathyroid is not able to get what it needs it can go into a state of hyperparathyroidism and cause too much calcium to be released into the bloodstream.

-This is known as hypercalcemia, and even less is known about the cause of an under-active parathyroid.
 Being an area of medical science that is not fully understood, there is a lot more that we will hopefully learn over time.
 This tiny example show that everything in our bodies is connected.

 “… and it’s gonna give you energy.
 And it has muscle food.
 They call it manito.
 Sea Moss.
 Like the man made peppermint, and he made aloe vera, he made Noni juice, he made Vitamin C out of Acerola Berries.
 But guess what he did?”